 Where the x's represent the IP address to be assigned to the IP interface named System and the y's represent the corresponding subnet mask.

-Alternatively, the user can enter config ipif System ipaddress xxx.xxx.xxx.xxx/z.
+Alternatively, you can enter config ipif System ipaddress xxx.xxx.xxx./z.
 Where the x's represent the IP address to be assigned to the IP interface named System and the z represents the corresponding number of subnets in CIDR notation.

-The IP interface named System on the Switch can be assigned an IP address and subnet mask, which can then be used to connect a management station to the Switch's Telnet or Web-based management agent.
+The IP interface named System on the Switch can be assigned an IP address and subnet mask, and then be used to connect a management station to the Switch's Telnet or Web-based management agent.

-''' DGS-3450:admin#config ipif System ipaddress 10.73.21.10/255.0.0.0 Command: config ipif System ipaddress 10.73.21.10/8 Success.
+''' DGS-3650:admin#config ipif System ipaddress 10.24.22.5/255.0.0.0 Command: config ipif System ipaddress 10.24.22.5/8 Success.

-DGS-3450:admin# '''
+DGS-3650:admin# '''

-Figure 4 - 5 Assigning the Switch an IP Address
+Figure 4- 5.
+Assigning the Switch an IP Address

-In the above example, the Switch was assigned an IP address of 10.53.13.26 with a subnet mask of 255.0.0.0.
+In the above example, the Switch was assigned an IP address of 10.24.22.5 with a subnet mask of 255.0.0.0.
+The user may also use the CIDR form to set the address (10.24.22.5/8).
 The system message Success indicates that the command was executed successfully.
 The Switch can now be configured and managed via Telnet and the CLI or via the Web-based management.